 So, as I’m sure you have guessed, I would never leave the house without makeup, that would have been my WORST nightmare.
 I actually did have nightmares about leaving the house and forgetting to put makeup on.
 (Most people have that dream about forgetting to put their trousers on, nope not me, mine was makeup!)

 As you may have read in my Combatting Acne Prone Skin blog post, I visited the doctors several times in tears about my skin and how it made me feel.
-I never really felt like they understood.
+I never really felt like they understood how acne affected my confidence.
 They always said “stop wearing makeup” which for me was an absolutely ridiculous thing to say.
 I did end up taking antibiotics and several other medications to help clear my skin.
 But in all honesty, I don’t think that was ever going to be the answer.

 If I would have accomplished that ‘flawless Instagram worthy’ complexion, would I have been happy?
 Or would I have found something else to pick at?
 As you have probably gathered from the way I’m writing this section, no my skin isn’t flawless now.
 I can honestly and somewhat shockingly sit here and say, I’m not fazed by that now.
 17 year old me is probably sitting there laughing.
 “Come on Rox, don’t kid yourself”.
 I never dreamt of feeling like I do now, no doctors, family member or friends could ever have made this happen.